 I need someone to advocate for me – Can NAMI help?

 Despite NAMI’s passion for advocacy, as an organization we do not possess the resources to advocate on behalf of or represent specific individuals or situations.
+If you feel that you were mistreated at a mental health facility or by a mental health professional, we encourage you to search “complaint” on the NAMI HelpLine Knowledge Center and utilize the resources and information there to begin the process of filing a complaint.

-If you do not qualify for coverage under Medicaid or Medicare, you may need to employ the services of a professional patient advocate.
-You may wish to consult the AdvoConnection Directory that lists independent, professional health/patient advocates and care managers that can help you navigate the health care system.
-Please note, the professionals listed in the Directory are fee-for-service.
-Additional resources can be found below:
+If your concern cannot be resolved by filing a complaint or obtaining case management support, you may need to employ the services of a professional patient advocate.
+The AdvoConnection Directory lists independent, professional health/patient advocates and care managers that can help you navigate the health care system.
+Please note that the professionals listed in the Directory are fee-for-service.
+Another resource you may find helpful is the National Association of Healthcare Advocacy, which is a broad-based, grassroots organization for health care and patient advocacy.
+Their website provides a “Find an Advocate” search function.
+Please note the advocates listed are fee-for-service.

 Hours of operation Monday-Friday, 10 a.m. – 10 p.m.
 EST